Introduction

 Define Low Heart Rate: Understanding Bradycardia

 Did you know that around 85% of people over 50 experience atherosclerotic coronary disease?
-This condition can worsen pulse irregularities, making it even more important to monitor heart rates.
-Research indicates that older adults with cardiovascular issues, such as high blood pressure, heart failure, or stroke, saw significant declines in their heart health from 2013 to 2018.
+This condition can worsen pulse irregularities, making it even more important to monitor heart health.
+Research indicates that older adults with cardiovascular issues, such as hypertension, heart failure, or stroke, saw significant declines in their overall health from 2013 to 2018.
 This highlights the need for vigilance in this demographic.

 It is crucial to recognize what can cause a low heart rate.
 Symptoms like fatigue, dizziness, fainting, shortness of breath, and chest pain should not be ignored.
-Timely medical intervention can prevent serious complications, including cardiac failure and an increased risk of stroke.
+Timely medical intervention can prevent serious complications, including heart attacks and an increased risk of stroke.
 Cardiologists emphasize the importance of proactive wellness management, encouraging seniors to seek medical assessment if they notice any symptoms of a reduced pulse.

 If you or a loved one is experiencing any concerning symptoms, please don’t hesitate to reach out for support.
-Your heart health is important, and there are caring professionals ready to help you navigate these challenges.
+Your well-being is important, and there are caring professionals ready to help you navigate these challenges.

 Identify Causes of Low Heart Rate: Key Factors and Conditions